EOSArgentina/evolutiondex/README.md

 Conversely, if the liquidity pools are small, there will be considerable slippage and the exchange will only be practical for tiny amounts.

-**References:** Artciles from Bancor, Uniswap, and Eos Argentina (2018).
+A list of Cleos commands for this contract can be found at /Commands.md **References:** Artciles from Bancor, Uniswap, and Eos Argentina (2018).